JustintyC/InventoryGUI/README.md

 ### As a user, I want to be able to:

 - Clearly view the inventory
-- *Add and remove items from inventory
+- Add and remove items from inventory
-- *Create new items that can be added into the inventory
+- Create new items that can be added into the inventory
-- *Manually re-order items in inventory
+- Manually re-order items in inventory
 - Have stackable and non-stackable items
-- *Automatically organize inventory
+- Automatically organize inventory
+- Load save slots or create a new one
+- Manually save data
+- Option to save or not save data when quitting

 TAs please grade the user stories marked with a *